abrennec/tbag_2021/02_audio_production/readme.md

 # Digital Audio and Signal Path

+Digital audio and digital audio technology usually describes the process of record, store, generate, manipulate, and reproduce sound using audio signals that have been encoded in digital form.

+## Digital Audio Signals

+- A **signal** represents a quantity that varies over time.
-- Digital audio signal
+- Audio signal is a representation of sound

-- digitization
-  - sampling
-  - quantization
+- audio signals can be represented electronically in analog & digital formats as continuous and discrete signals

+- Audio signals can be represented electronically in analog formats: analog processors operate directly on the voltage level of the analog signal (continuous function)

+- Digital formats: digital processors operate mathematically on the binary representations of the digital signal (discrete function)

+- digital audio expresses the pressure waveform as a binary number
+- digital processors operate mathematically on the binary representations of the signal
+- Digital - Everything can be represented as a finite integer number

+- Signal - A formal description of a phenomenon evolving over time and space (1D - Sound, 2D - Image, 3D -Movie)
+- Signal processing - An operation that modifies, analyzes, changes the information contained in a signal
+- Operates on an abstract representation of a physical quantity not on the quantity itself

+## Digital Audio Signal Path

 - signal path
+  - audio input / microphone
   - audio interface
   - audio driver
   - operating system
   - audio programming sdk
   - audio application

-Audio signals can be represented electronically in analog formats: analog processors operate directly on the voltage level of the analog signal (continuous function)

-Digital formats: digital processors operate mathematically on the binary representations of the digital signal (discrete function)

-Digital - Everything can be represented as a finite integer number
+microphone converts sound into analog electrical signal then an ADC converts it to a digital signal then you can manipulate it (record, store, edit, modify) with digital audio tools then convert it back to analog with DAC
+Reproduction/Rendering Audio - Stereophony, 3D Audio, Binaural Audio

+Analog sound waves are digitized using an analog-to-digital-converter (ADC).
+This converter

+ that is part of the sound card/audio interface (device) and converted back using an digital-to-analog-converter (dac).
+Driver APIs provide a programming interface that tells the operating system (or the audio application directly) how to exchange audio data with the audio interface.
+Audio APIs introduce another layer of abstraction: They provide a programming interface across all operating systems (platforms) & are generally used by application developers.

+A transducer converts one form of energy in another mechanical energy turns into electrical energy through a microphone (diaphragm oscillates), loudspeakers convert electrical energy back in sound
+Audio refers to capture, storage & reproduction of sound Audio equipment represents changing air pressure of sound with changing electrical voltage inside the components Acoustical systems can be accessed with transducers, devices that change energy from one form to another kettledrum changes mechanical energy into acoustical energy; a microphone responds by producing electrical energy or a loudspeaker that produces acoustical energy from electrical energy

+## Digitization and PCM

+### Sampling

+### Quantization

+Quantization - mapping the codomain of a sampling function to a set of integer numbers Noise (made by devices, etc.) cannot be eliminated; thus, quantization is always imprecise due to the existing noise Digital signal processing works with countable sequences of integers so that no noise is introduced -> example is reproduction and mp3
+The amplitude accuracy of a set of samples is entirely dependent on the processing HW indicated by the number of bits per sample, i.e., CD with 16 bits per sample, DVD with 24 bits per sample

-## Lecture Video
+### Lecture Video

 Please checkout the following lecture video to learn about the above mentioned terms and how they are related: